danni20083854/danni20083854.github.io/README.md

 </p>
 <p> Common Cyber Security Measures Include:
 </p>
- - Secure Configuration:
+	<p> - Secure Configuration:
-      Such as fixing known weakness or vulnerabilities through patching</p>
+		--Such as fixing known weakness or vulnerabilities through patching
-- Network Security:</p>
+		- Network Security:
-        Develops simple policies to counteract any risk through an automated technical response: </p>
+		--Develops simple policies to counteract any risk through an automated technical response:
 		- Malware Prevention:
 		-- Any altercation of information carries with it a degree of risk that malware might be substituted, but can be reduced by developing and implementing appropriate anti-malware tools:
 		- Managing identity and Access Management:
 		-- All users should be provided with an appropriate level of system privileges and rights as per their roles and responsibilities:
 		- Removable Media Control:
 		-- All digital assets should be hardened from all data loss and credential theft :
 		- User Education, Awareness, and Training:
 		-- Ensures employees can do their job as well as help to keep the organization secure:
 		- Virtual Private Network:
-	-- VPN encrypts web traffic by creating a tunnel between the computer and the network, which hides activities from the Internet Service Provider:
+		-- VPN encrypts web traffic by creating a tunnel between the computer and the network, which hides activities from the Internet Service Provider:</p>
  </p>
  <p>When it comes to VPN’s, the encryption makes the data unreadable without the key.
 For data-in-transit, there are a few options for encryption. :
 <p> 	-Secure Socket Layer (SSL)/Transport Layer Security (TLS)